wieslawsoltes/Minecraftonia/README.md

 - **Software ray tracing** – real-time voxel ray marcher that writes into a CPU framebuffer which can be presented either via the legacy Avalonia `WriteableBitmap` path or uploaded to a Skia `GRContext`-backed texture for crisp scaling without traditional GPU shaders.
 - **Procedural terrain generation** – legacy layered noise with caves, shoreline dressing, and tree placement, plus a height-map importer for real-world terrain experiments.
 - **Composable UI shell** – Avalonia-based menus with keyboard/mouse controls, full pointer capture, and configurable sensitivity/inversion.
+- **Shared hosting infrastructure** – `Minecraftonia.Hosting` and `.Hosting.Avalonia` drive the update/render loop and pointer/keyboard capture used by the full game and sample apps alike.
 - **Save and resume** – JSON save files capture world blocks, player state, and palette selection for persistence between sessions.

 ## Getting Started